ETHZ-RobotX/SuperMegaBot/docs/index.md

 # The SuperMegaBot
 {:.no_toc}
-Documentation of the SuperMegaBot (SMB) for the ETHZ Robotic Summer School.
+Documentation of the SuperMegaBot (SMB) for the ETHZ Robotics Summer School.

 * Table of contents
 {:toc}